muydanny/backend-curriculum-site/module2/lessons/model_testing_in_rspec_for_sinatra_app.md

 ## Recap

-* What goes into your spec_helper in a Sintra app?
+* What goes into your spec_helper in a Sinatra app?
 What does each piece do?
 * Create a Venn Diagram comparing MiniTest & RSpec.
 Think about set up of methods and how you check expected outcomes.